Frequently Asked Questions

 Do you have before and after school clubs?
 If so, what are they?

 Lions' Den is our wrap-around care from 7.30am until 6pm; children in Reception are welcome to attend.
-There are also a number of free PE clubs once in Y1 (currently suspended due to pandemic).
+There are also a number of free PE clubs once in Y1.
 We also have a School Choir and a Brownie Pack, There are also a host of St Mark's External Club Providers

 What communication is set up between the school and parents?